 - I like to share my knitted wool accessories by wearing them, displaying them at my yarn shop, teaching knitting classes, designing knitting patterns to sell, and spreading the word about my love for wool.
 I like the community that wool helps to create.
 See more Yarn * Crafts * Community at http://www.sheepandshawl.com or come by the shop and chat a while.

-The Winter Class & Event Schedule is starting to get filled in on the calendar on our Community & Classes page .
+We continue to add to the Class & Event Schedule the calendar on our Community & Classes page.
 You can also find classes and events on our facebook page.
 And we give out printed schedules in the shop.
 Please call 413-397-3680 with any questions and to register for classes.

 Free Crafts Nite happens every Wednesday night from 6 – 8 pm.
 Bring your own portable craft or start a new project.
 Join in our social time with help if you need it. (not a class)